run-ai/docs/docs/Administrator/Cluster-Setup/non-root-containers.md

 ## Creating a Temporary Home Directory

-For containers to run as specific user, the user needs to have a pre-created home directory within the image.
+For containers to run as a specific user, the user needs to have a pre-created home directory within the image.
 This can be a daunting IT task.

 To overcome this, Run:AI provides an additional flag `--create-home-dir`.
 Adding this flag creates a temporary home directory for the user within the container.